Punctuation

 • The leader gave us four challenges, which were built to test our ability to manage stress.

-• I chose the vanilla-flavored ice cream, which is my favorite ever since.
+• I chose the vanilla-flavored ice cream, which has been my favorite ever since.

 If you take the which-clauses from the above examples, you will still have a complete and understandable sentence.
 This means that the clauses are nonrestrictive and that it is just right to put the commas.